 - Having him change his underwear and T-shirts daily.

 - Providing hypoallergenic face wash and acne medication.

 Adolescence prompts more physical strength and testosterone.
 These two things can increase confidence and aggressiveness.
 Avoid drugs, vapes, cigarettes, and alcohol, which increase aggression.
 Stress to him that though you understand the emotional changes, aggression, particularly toward females and family, is inappropriate.

 It is common to feel overwhelmed about discussing puberty with your son.
 Start early.
 Keep lines of communication open.
 Instill family principles and standards for morality.

 Let your son know that you’re available to talk about any concerns—even the awkward ones.
 Also, initiate discussions as transparently as you can.
 While you may feel uneasy talking about sensitive subjects, your youngster presumably will feel better having you take the lead every so often.

 When dad isn’t in the picture, you can take care of business for your little boy as a loving mom.
 During a time when some families struggle to communicate with teens, you will enjoy closeness.

-To support the writing of useful articles about pediatrics, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about pediatrics, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.

 Co-author Faiza Khan Niazi writes about pregnancy and parenting.